 Capacitance level transmitters are simple yet flexible.
 If you need to calibrate the device in the field for non-conductive media, then you might have a bit of difficulty.
 But in conductive media, it installs fairly easily.
 Scale out a device and compare its pros and cons to others to decide the best for your process.

-This video explains level measurement with capacitive level transmitters in detail:
+This video explains level measurement with capacitance level transmitters in detail: